tanzislam/cryptopals/README.md

 will produce the executable, along with other intermediary build products.
 The executable name will begin with `test_`, so should be easy to locate.

+Alternatively, you can use the top-level `GNUmakefile` by running `make` (or its equivalent for your platform) in the repository root directory.
+This will produce the combined test program called `test`.

 **NOTES:**
  - None of the above variables may have spaces in them.
 So, on Windows you can't use `C:\Program Files\...`, but `C:\Users\UsernameWithoutSpace\Documents\etc`